How to use this site

 Opening the full recipe

 The dish title and the main image are both links.
 Click either one and you will open the full recipe on an external site — typically a page TheMealDB associates with that meal (often on their domain or a source they link to).
-I do not host the long-form instructions myself; I send you to where the write-up actually lives so you get the most up-to-date version and proper attribution.
+Long-form instructions stay on the source site for accuracy and attribution.

 Ingredients and instructions on this page